 If you love Classic Eggs Benedict (I do!
-I do!) you’re going to love this super easy, no effort version!
+I do!) you’re going to love this super easy, no-effort version!
 It has all the flavors and none of the timing issues and/or fussiness.
-There’s the English muffin, Canadian bacon and eggs, and of course, the Hollandaise Sauce!
+There’s the English muffin, Canadian bacon, eggs, and of course, the Hollandaise Sauce!
 And there might be a little bonus when you make your Eggs Benny in a casserole form for those of you who aren’t down with the poached egg in the classic version.
 Now you have no worries!

 About Eggs Benedict Breakfast Casserole:

 This is a super easy make the night before casserole.
 Back in the day, we called these “stratas” but you might just think of this as a savory bread pudding.
 There’s the bread of course, in this.
-Either English muffins or you can sub in a good sturdy bread like a sourdough or maybe some kind of heritage bread.
-I actually prefer bread in this with instead of the muffins, and if its stale, all the better!
+Either English muffins or a good sturdy bread like sourdough or maybe some kind of heritage bread.
+I actually prefer bread in this instead of the English muffins, and if it’s stale bread, all the better!

 And if all that isn’t good enough, what takes this brunch dish to the next level is the hollandaise sauce.
-Raise your hand if you’re like me and think anything that goes with hollandaise if just an excuse to have that lovely, buttery, lemony sauce?
+Raise your hand if you’re like me and think anything that goes with hollandaise and whatever is served is just an excuse to have that lovely, buttery, lemony sauce?
 Yep, the fat kid speaks!!
 The hollandaise really isn’t optional in this recipe, btw.
 It’s just so much better with it!
-You might want to make more than the standard recipe if you like Holladaise!
+You might want to make more than the standard recipe if you like Hollandaise!

-So you can use my more traditional super easy foolproof Blender Hollandaise Sauce, but I’ll be posting the recipe next for the Hollandaise shown in the photos.
-That recipe, Easy Hollandaise Sauce, cooks the eggs first eliminating any food safety concerns.
+You can use my more traditional super easy foolproof Blender Hollandaise Sauce, but I’ll be posting the recipe next for the Hollandaise shown in the photos.
+That recipe, Easy Hollandaise Sauce, cooks the eggs first, eliminating any food safety concerns.
 Check out the gorgeous color from the organic eggs I used – and no, it’s not orange juice, lol!